bcaligari/derpm/README.md

 * `rpmdiff` - Comparing the version differences between two lists of RPMs.

 These scripts are written in Python 3.8 for my own entertainment and use.
-They are inspired by but in no other way related to my day job.
+They are inspired by, but in no other way related, to my day job.

 ## `rpmdiff`